New: Quickly Test™ UTITest 5V®

 Collect urine in a clean container and test as soon as possible.
 Do not centrifuge.
 Avoid the use of urine preservatives.
 If testing cannot be performed within one hour after voiding, refrigerate the specimen immediately.
 Allow refrigerated specimen to return to room temperature before testing.

-1. Remove one strip from the bottle at a time and replace cap tightly.
+1. Remove one piece from the tub at a time and replace cap tightly.

-2. Immerse reagent areas of the strip in fresh, well-mixed urine.
+2. Immerse reagent areas of the urine test strip in fresh, well-mixed urine.
 Remove the urine test strip immediately to avoid the dissolving out of reagent areas.

-3. While removing, tap the strip against the rim of the urine container to remove excess urine.
-Blot the urine strip on a long edge, on absorbent paper.
+3. While removing, tap against the rim of the urine container to remove excess urine.
+Blot the urine test strip on a long edge, on absorbent paper.
 Avoid running over (contamination from adjacent reagent pads).

 4. Compare each reagent area to its corresponding colour blocks, shown on the colour chart and read at times specified.
 Proper read-time is critical for optimal results.